-In this chapter we'll learn what DI is and why we want it.
-Then we'll learn how to use it in an Angular app.
+This page covers what DI is, why it's so useful, and how to use it in an Angular app.

 - Why dependency injection?